 2016: Mirjam stands down as chair but continues to run the Pump and Grind Bar Milongas.
 Mandy takes over as interim chair.
 Amanda Brakels and Phil Wilmot join the committee.
 This year is the tenth anniversary of Suffolk Tango so celebrated with our largest milonga ever.
 We were pleased that Kate and Tony were able to join our celebration.
 In addition we continue working with Bury Tango on several events.
 The beginners classes run by Richard and Mandy move from Kesgrave to the Richard’s Room at Martlesham, a more intimate space.

 2017: Rosemary takes over as chair and David and Julia Faulkner join our committee and offer to run a regular praticlonga in the weeks between practicas at Martlesham Leisure.
 Graham starts regular monthly milongas at the charismatic Rep in Ipswich which has a lovely buz and attract people from far afield.

 2018: Graham Harrad leaves the committee after making a great contribution at Henley, the Rep and a DJ and dancer over the past few years.
 Paula Kleyn, Graham Grigg and Wendy & Andrew Rayner join.
 The Rep are no longer able to have us on a Wednesday so we move to Degero in Ipswich and Stephen takes over the organisation of it.
 Amanda takes over Henley events and Julia and helpers take over Stratford St Andrew events.

-Future Years: A far cry from when we all started and Suffolk was a tango desert but we are still a group of volunteers with aim of building a vibrant tango community in Suffolk, please support us by getting involved.
+Future Years: A far cry from when we all started and Suffolk was a tango desert but we are still a group of volunteers with the aim of building a vibrant tango community in Suffolk.
+Please support us by getting involved.